alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 SRE can influence the architecture and design of a software system in different ways:

 - Creating best practices, such as resilience to various single points of failure, that a developer team can employ when building a new product
-- Documenting the dos and don’ts of particular infrastructure systems (based upon prior experience) so developers can choose their building blocks wisely, use them correctly, and avoid known pitfalls
+- Documenting the dos and don'ts of particular infrastructure systems (based upon prior experience) so developers can choose their building blocks wisely, use them correctly, and avoid known pitfalls
 - Providing early engagement consulting to discuss specific architectures and design choices in detail, and to help validate assumptions with the help of targeted prototypes
 - Joining the developer team and participating in development work
 - Codesigning part of the service